ANeves010/Hydride_Kinetic_Model_Identification/README.md

 This repository contains the raw data, a summary of results and the programming code.

-Credits
-Maintainer and Data Analysis: Dr.-Ing.
-André Neves Data Collection: Dr. Jan Warfsmann
-Coding: Dr. Willi Großmann
+Credits - Maintainer and Data Analysis: Dr.-Ing.
+André Neves; Data Collection: Dr. Jan Warfsmann; Coding: Dr. Willi Großmann